WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ---

-**Q -** Um, I'm a big-time dev and I need to look at your code thingies to ensure they don't have viruses
+**Q -** Um, I'm a cocky big-time dev and I need to look at your code thingies to ensure they don't have viruses.

 **A -** Sure, Go over [here](https://shorturl.at/zHEbJ) to look at what is used in the process!